-The levels of biological organization are the hierarchy of living organisms from simplest to most complex: atoms to molecules, cells, tissues, organs, organ systems, organisms, populations, communities, ecosystem and finally biosphere.
+The levels of biological organization are the hierarchy of living organisms from simplest to most complex: atoms to molecules, cells, tissues, organs, organ systems, organisms, populations, communities, ecosystems, and, finally, the biosphere.

 The human body maintains its life processes at different levels of structural organization.
 Depending on who you talk to, the exact number of categories may vary, as some people prefer to categorize systems of the body differently.
 In general, though, scientists have placed the structural levels into six different categories: chemical processes (organelles), cells, tissues, organs, organ systems, and the whole organism.